Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective

 where $\alpha$ and $\beta$ are positive constants.
 The idea of the model \eqref{PS} is to regularize the reconstructed image with a fairly large weight $\alpha$ in the first order term to preserve the jumps and a not too large weight $\beta$ for the second order term to eliminate the staircase effect without introducing any serious blur.
 Another important high order TV model was proposed by Bredies \emph{et al.} \cite{bredies2010total}, the so-called total generalized variation (TGV), which can integrate to incorporate smoothness from the first up to the $k$-th derivatives.

 In addition, geometric attributes of curves and surfaces also provide high order regularization for image processing tasks.
 The well-known Euler's elastica model \cite{shen2003euler,tai2011fast,yashtini2016fast,Deng2019} minimizes the total elastica of all level curves in images, which reads

 Due to the strong priors for the continuity of edges provided by Euler's elastica, it has been used as the regularization for various shape and image processing tasks \cite{Chambolle2019}, such as image inpainting, shape completion, and shown to be able to achieve better restoration results than the TV regularization.

-To the best of our knowledge, one has not identified, yet, the proper functional framework to formulate problem \eqref{euler-elastica}; see \cite{deng2019new} for more discussion.
-By considering the associated \emph{image surface} or \emph{graph} of $f$ in $\mathbb R^{n+1}$, the noise removal problem becomes the task of finding an approximate piecewise smooth surface.
+By considering the associated \emph{image surface} or \emph{graph} of $f$ in $\mathbb R^{n+1}$, the noise removal problem becomes the task of finding an approximate piecewise smooth surface \cite{Lysaker2004}.
 Then it is straightforward to employ the geometric invariants, e.g., \emph{mean curvature} and \emph{Gaussian curvature}, as the regularization term for image surface processing.
 Zhu and Chan \cite{zhu2012image} proposed the following mean curvature minimization model for image denoising

-In this work, we propose a novel regularizer for image reconstruction, which is derived from the \emph{Weingarten map} in differential geometry.
-Specifically, we minimize the following spatially adapted first and second order regularized energy functional